thomazeau/jgrecipes/docs/Pancakes-Sourdough.md

 ## Instructions

 - Prepare the evening mix.
 Let sit out at room temperature overnight to allow dough to bloom
+- In the morning, if the dough is not very active or sour, add a shot of vinegar
-- In the morning, mix the egg with additional ingredients in a cup, then merge into the dough
+- Mix the egg with additional ingredients in a cup, then merge into the dough
 - Add milk as needed to get the correct consistency
 - Heat skillet at 1200W with butter.
 Grill one at a time